neumaz66/TypePilotFirefox/README.md

 >[!WARNING]
 > On closing firefox, the extension will be unloaded and some data might disappear.
 Use for testing only

+Method 2: Permanent method (aka full download)
+1. Download the latest version of TypePilot from [releases](https://github.com/neumaz66/TypePilotFirefox/releases) (it will be a .xpi file)
+2. Double-click or just run it, Firefox will be opened and a small popup will be shown asking if you want to add this extension
+3. Click on Add
+4. Now you can use the extension normally from the menu

 ### API Keys